kunchalavikram1427/kunchalavikram1427/README.md

 <h2 align="center">Hello there!
 My name is Vikram. 👋🤓</h2>
 <p align="center">I'm a Software Developer and DevOps Engineer from India.
 TEACHING IS MY PASSION.
-Most of the times you see me writing tutorials on various languages like Python/Go, and on DevOps tools like Docker, Kubernetes, Helm, Ansible, Terraform, Jenkins, Git etc.
+Most of the time you see me writing tutorials on various languages like Python/Go, and on DevOps tools like Docker, Kubernetes, Helm, Ansible, Terraform, Jenkins, Git,  etc.
-When I'm not writing, you can find me watching videos on youtube, watching sitcoms, day dreaming or playing mobile games.
+When I'm not writing, you can find me watching videos on youtube, watching sitcoms, daydreaming, or playing mobile games.
 Kindly support my YouTube channel https://www.youtube.com/c/DevOpsMadeEasy </p>

 ## ⚡ Updates